Hitesh-Aggarwal/nvim/README.md

 git clone --depth 1 https://github.com/Hitesh-Aggarwal/nvim.git ~/.config/nvim/
 ```

 First run of nvim will install packer and all the plugins.
-After installation
-quit nvim and start again.
+Language servers need to be installed manually as required using :MasonInstall <langservername>
+and then added to comp.lua